K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 The Redis integration uses additional packages installed through Composer.

-1. To use Redis, Predis' Class announce register.
+1. To use Redis, declare register in Predis Class.

         Predis\Autoloader::register();